Master of Science

 Requirements of forestry systems to provide a wide range of forest ecosystem functions and services are analysed from a socio-economic, forest management and innovation-system perspective.
 Strategies for innovation and transformation are developed for decision-making from the company level to international political agenda setting.
 Throughout the study programme, with help of scientific discussions, political debates, insights on policy, business and forest practices up to the student’s own transformation project, the students become familiar with tools, methods and strategies to promote innovations in the forestry sector from new wood products to political transformation processes.

-Study content
+Course content

-Modules per semester
+Modules per term

-Economic and managerial approaches to the valuation of forests and their services.
-You will learn about economy-ecology-system interactions, ecological-economic ideas, bioeconomy strategies and other alternative economic concepts.
+Economic and business management approaches to the valuation of forests and their services.

-Governance and political steering.
-You will learn about institutions, actors and political strategies in specific governance systems.
+They examine institutions, actors and policy strategies within specific governance systems.

 After graduation